rwstorer/sdevclass/content/classes/SVAD230/module04.md

 Read [What is a Collaboration Platform?
 Everything You Need to Know](https://www.comidor.com/knowledge-base/enterprise-collaboration-kb/collaboration-platform-definition/) by Frank Hamilton.

+Justin Pot's does a great job of showing the pros and cons of Teams, Slack, and Discord applications (and others) [The 5 best team chat apps for the workplace](https://zapier.com/blog/best-team-chat-app/).

 What is a collaboration platform?
 Why do companies find them useful?

-### Teams

-Stuff about item one goes here.

-### Slack

-Stuff about item two goes here.

-### Discord

-Stuff about item three goes here.
+Which one would you recommend to your boss and why?